-Gemini Model Routing — Flash, Pro, Ultra
+Gemini Model Routing — Flash, Pro, and Preview

 Model selection is one of the highest-leverage decisions in an AI pipeline, and most developers get it wrong in one of two directions: they default to the most powerful model available because it feels safer, or they never leave the default model they first got working.